Help if you need to get missing tax-related documents

 - Social Security Card or Individual Taxpayer Identification Number (ITIN).
 Don’t have a Social Security card?
 Order one here.
 You can find additional information about your ITIN here.

 - Copy of last year’s tax return.
 If you do not have your previous tax return, you can get your free transcripts immediately online.
-You also can get them by phone, by mail or by fax within five to 10 days from the time IRS receives your request.
+You also can get them by phone, by mail or by fax from the time IRS receives your request.
 Find out more information here.

 - W-2.
 A W-2 shows your wage-earning information and is usually mailed or emailed to you.
 If you haven’t received your W-2 by January 31, please contact the HR person at your company.